kcoolsae/justin/docs/specs/src/forms.md

 Form pages
 ===
 See also:

 * [Home page](index.md)

 ---
-The form structure is intended to mimic that used in popular applications such as [Google forms](google-forms.md).
+The form structure mimics that used in popular applications such as *Google Forms*.
 A [mockup](mockups/formpage1.html) of what the forms could look like is available.
+The [demo application](https://justin.ugent.be/justin) already supports all types listed below.

-The forms in which the data is entered, are organised hierarchically into *categories*, *pages* (= *sections*) and *questions*.
+The forms in which the data is entered, are organised hierarchically into *categories*, *pages* and *questions*.

-Categories and pages can have titles and a header text.
+Categories can have titles and a header text which is shown on each of the corresponding form.
+Pages carry no additional data and are simply used to group questions.
 Questions can be of different type

-* Multiple choice (radio buttons / or drop down menu / or buttons?)
+* Radio buttons (multiple choice)
+* Drop-down list (multiple choice)
+* Toggle buttons (multiple choice)
-* Multiple choice with 'other' option (radio buttons + text field)
+* Radio buttons with 'other' option (multiple choice).
+When selecting the last option (Other…) a text field appears.
-* Multiple response (check boxes)
-* Multiple response with 'other'
-* Free text (text field / text area).
+* Check boxes (multiple response)
+* Check boxes with 'other' (multiple response).
+When selecting the last option (Other…) a text field appears.
+Users are allowed only a single 'other' answer.
+* Text field (one line of text).
+* Text area (multiple lines of text).
 * Date (special date field)

-{:.note}
-In addition, multiple choice *buttons* could be used, e.g., for yes/no questions (not in Google forms), Questions could also be interspersed with explanatory text blocks (cf. Google forms).
+Next to this also explanatory text blocks can be added to the form.
+Typically, these are used at the top of a new page, but they are also allowed to be interspersed between questions.

 Answers to questions can be pre-filled, from

-* last year's information
+* a form from an earlier event (e.g., last year's form of the same category)
 * default values (e.g., dates of arrival and departure)
-* information taken from other questions (or from private data), e.g., *name on credit card* could be pre-filled with *name of user*.
+* information taken from private data, e.g., *name on credit card* could be pre-filled with *name of user*.

-Pages group questions so that a user does not see one long page full of questions.
-Pages can have explanatory information in the header and could temporarily be left blank by the user. *Go to next/previous page* buttons are provided.
+* information from another form of the same event, This is less useful as pre-filling happens the first time a form is accessed (see below)

+## User interface

+Questions are grouped into pages.
+Each page display a general header, the same for all pages of the same category and below that the questions for that page are listed one after another, in a fixed order.

+At the bottom of the page,
+a 'Submit'-button is provided to register the answers given on that page.
+(The user must indeed *actively* submit their answers, just clicking on a radio button is not sufficient.)
+Pressing this button saves the answers and moves the user to the next page, or to the user's starting page if the last page of the form has been reached.

+Each page also provides (at the top) a 'back to main page', a 'skip to next page' and a 'skip to previous page' link (when appropriate).
+These are navigation links only: no data is saved when using them.

+The first time a user accesses a form, the form is pre-filled with data from the user's profile and earlier forms, as described above.
+A separate warning page is shown informing the user about the fact that pages have to be submitted to be registered and that some data may already be pre-filled by the system.

+## Identifiers

 Questions are identified
-by a structured alphanumeric identifier, consisting of /year/category/question, e.g., `/2025/thc/nr-workshops-attended`, or simply `nr-workshops-attended` when year and category are clear.
+by a structured alphanumeric identifier, consisting of year/category/question, e.g., `2025/thc/nr-workshops-attended`.
 This can be used when selecting answers to be viewed/downloaded, or for internal references, e.g., to indicate how one question could be pre-filled with the answer to another question.

-{:.note} Not sure whether pages should be part of this hierarchy.
-Google uses 'page dividers' on the same level as questions.
+(Pages are not included in this identifier.)

-Multiple choice or multiple response answers can be identified in a similar way, e.g., `/2025/host/dietary-needs/vegetarian`.
+Multiple choice or multiple response options can be identified in a similar way, e.g., `2025/host/dietary-needs/vegetarian`.

-{:.note}
-Do we need conditional questions or pages, i.e., items that are only shown when a certain answer is given to a question?
-The identifiers described above, may help to easily specify such conditions.
-(Google forms allow this partially!)

-{:.note}
-Note that category selection (*are you an accompanying person* or *do you intend to participate in the task editing process*) is already a type of conditional question.
+In some contexts abbreviations and special notations can be used. `2024/` could indicate 'the same category and question as this one, but in the `2024` event'. `~full-name` could indicate 'the full name of the user' as taken from the profile.

 Question text
 ---